-On November 9, 1936, American Ruth Harkness found a giant panda in the bamboo forests of central China.
-Following the discovery, she would go on to become the first person to bring the endangred species out of China alive.
+On November 9, 1936, American Ruth Harkness found a giant panda in the bamboo forests of Southwest China.
+Following the discovery, she would go on to become the first person to bring the endangered species out of China alive.

 Harkness was by no means the explorer type.
 Before she came to China with her husband Bill in the 1930s, she was a chain-smoking, heavy-drinking socialite and dress designer in New York City.